Welcome to the Logic Stage

 SCIENCE: The World of Flying Creatures

 Moving from basic definitions through advanced sentence structure and analysis—your student will learn the three essential elements of language education: understanding and memorizing rules (prescriptive teaching), repeated exposure to examples of how those rules are used (descriptive instruction), and practice using those rules in exercises and in writing (practical experience).
 Students will move through the most basic concepts through advanced grammatical concepts such as modal and hortative verbs and multiple functions of noun clauses.Extensive diagramming exercises reinforce the rules and help technical and visual learners to understand and use the English language effectively.
 Text for examples and exercises are drawn from great works of literature, as well as from well-written nonfiction texts in science, mathematics, and the social sciences.
+For writing practice and instruction, students will learn to outline, write narrative stories, summarize references, work with and utilize multiple source research, as well as practice creative writing.
+Your student will also be introduced to the five paragraph outline and paper format which includes the "hook, thesis, transition sentence, and clincher."
 Books We May Read In Class**Book lists are subject to change

 Fifth Grade Math

 The Lab school of Oklahoma uses Saxon math for it's core math instruction.
 We believe each student is unique and teach to the individual.
-Therefore, we supplement with Math-U-See to integrate a more hands on approach with those who would benefit.
 For more information on Saxon math, please visit our "About Us" page.

 Below is a list of new topics covered this year in math.
 For a great resource and explanation on why we use Saxon Math, please refer to our "About Us" page.